dizda/CloudBackupBundle/README.md

 * Dump one database
 * Dump all databases
 * Different types of databases can be dumped each time
-* Upload to several Cloud services\n
+* Upload to several Cloud services

 Databases supported
 * MongoDB